Garlic Butter

 Preparation:

 Melt 4 oz. dark chocolate with 6 tbsp. butter in a double boiler, whisking until smooth.
 Set aside to cool before adding to the eggs (you don’t want to cook them).
 Next beat together the eggs, sugars and extract.
-With the mixer running, gradually add the cooled chocolate mixture, ground almonds, rice flour and cocoa and beat until well combined.
+With the mixer running, gradually add the cooled chocolate mixture, ground almonds and cocoa, and beat until well combined.
 Pour into 3 pans (each pan is 6″) that have been misted with cooking spray.
 I set my pans on a baking sheet to make it easier to transfer them to the oven.

 Bake 15-17 minutes at 350º.
 Cool in the pan for 5 minutes then transfer the layers to a rack.